-- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position. - Replace the filter (Figure 45).
+- Park the machine on a level surface, disengage the blade-control switch, and move the motion-control levers outward to the PARK position. - Shut off the engine, remove the key, and wait for all moving parts to stop before leaving the operating position.
+Allow the engine to cool. - 3.
+Replace the filter (Figure 43).